 Did we attract you with our easy how-to’s of making fruit leathers in a food dehydrator?
 If we did, you must have invested in a food dehydrator already.

-At such a reasonable price you can already make some fruit leathers in the four drying trays included in this food dehydrator.
-It even has fruit roll sheets that are so perfect for your fruit leathers.
+At such a reasonable price you can make some in the four drying trays included in this food dehydrator.
+It even has fruit roll sheets that are so perfect for your special snack.

 Or, you can check out all of our top picks below:

 Do you have a bunch of ripe fruit that you’re scared is going to go to waste?
 It’s such a shame, but the good news is that it’s super easy to use it up with one of these delicious recipes.
 Check out the video below to find out everything you need to know about not wasting food at your house:

 Have your Say about How to Make Fruit Leather

 Do you have any tips or tricks for making delicious snack in a dehydrator (or oven)?
 Or, do you like to make other dried foods?
 Leave a comment below and let us know what you think.
 We’d really love to hear from you.